London mayoral elections: Electoral system

-The electoral system used for London mayor elections is first-past-the-post, where voters cast their vote for a candidate of their choice and the candidate who receives the most votes wins.
+The electoral system used for London mayor elections is the supplementary vote method, except in 2024 when the first-past-the-post system was substituted by the Elections Act 2022, which was passed by the Conservative government.
+In 2026, the Labour government restored the supplementary vote.

-Prior to the Elections Act 2022, elections were held using the supplementary vote system, where voters express a first and second choice of candidate.
-If no candidate received an absolute majority of first choice votes, all but the two leading candidates were eliminated, and the votes of those eliminated were redistributed according to their second choice votes to determine the winner.
+In elections held using the supplementary vote system, voters express a first and second choice of candidate.
+If no candidate receives an absolute majority of first choice votes, all but the two leading candidates are eliminated, and the votes of those eliminated are redistributed according to their second choice votes to determine the winner.
+(In the first-past-the-post system, voters cast their vote for a candidate of their choice and the candidate who received the most votes won.)

 As with most elected posts in the United Kingdom, a candidate must pay a deposit to run in the election.
 The current deposit a candidate must pay is £10,000, which is returned if the candidate wins at least 5% of the votes cast (first preference votes before 2022).
 The winner is elected for a fixed term of four years; there are no restrictions on the number of terms a mayor may serve.
 Elections are held in May.